smartsheet-platform/smartsheet-sdk-tests/README.md

 ```

 When called successfully, the new package (both a directory and zip) will be created in the current directory.
 See [running the test server](#running-the-test-server) for information on how to start the new server.

-You can rebuild the diff-extension.jar by following the [build instructions](wiremock\smartsheet-diff-extension\README.md).

 ## Releasing a Package
 To release a package, commit your newly created ZIP file and merge it into `master`.
 Once your new ZIP has been merged, all Travis builds will use it for mock API tests.
 Note that adding a new ZIP will not trigger a Travis build of the SDKs so it is a good idea to rerun the most recent Travis build for each SDK to verify that the tests pass.